Read through all the instructions first before starting this craft.

 Once you are happy with the layout and you have everything spaced out correctly you can now start to glue the pieces down.

 Make sure that your surface is level and you have space to move.
 Carefully lift up your pieces and glue them down with wood glue.
 Use a generous amount of glue on your piece and place it back where it belongs.
 Give it a bit of pressure to bond it to your board.
-(You can almost feel the suction onto the board)

 Glue all your mirror pieces in the same manner and then do the glass stones.